EXPLAINER: Who are the kids trapped in Syria prison attack?

 Associated Press

-Hundreds of minors are believed to be holed up in Gweiran Prison, which has been at the center of an ongoing violent standoff between Islamic State group militants and U.S.-backed Kurdish fighters that began a week ago.
+Hundreds of minors are believed to be holed up in Gweiran Prison, which has been at the center of a violent standoff between Islamic State group militants and U.S.-backed Kurdish fighters that began a week ago.

+The Kurdish-led forces said Wednesday they took control of the last section of the prison controlled by Islamic State militants and freed a number of child detainees they said had been used as human shields.
+That ended a weeklong assault by the extremists on one of the largest detention facilities in Syria.
+But the fate of hundreds of boys remained unclear.

+“We are talking about nearly 800 children who are probably some of the most vulnerable children in the world right now.
+The recent violence in the prison has made things for them much much worse,” said Juliette Touma, Middle East regional spokesperson for the U.N. children’s agency.

 IS fighters stormed the prison on Thursday, aiming to break out thousands of comrades who simultaneously rioted inside.
 The attack is the biggest by IS militants since the fall of the group’s “caliphate” in 2019.